ColinShaw/php-micro-framework/README.md

 you can easily make a system that solves most all problems you might have.
 Yes, you can have middleware, just write it yourself.
 Yes, you can inject dependencies, just build a relevant container.
 All very simple stuff.
 Do it yourself so you know how each bit of your code works.

+### Practical Use Notes

+This has actually been a very useful little tool that has found itself into numerous projects where rapid development and good long-term maintainability by being able to know easily determine what the code does are key points of the project.
+Even people who have long been fans of other frameworks and tools are easy to get onboard.
+Some of the reasons for this are there are no dependencies, you have to really understand what the code does, you have great freedom to make the code exactly what you want it to be, and it is so simple there is no clutter and nothing that you don't know how or why it works.